profalakbear/gostrapper/README.md

 ## Usage

-1. To use the CLI tool, you need to provide both the rootpath as a -r and structure as -s flags.
+1. To use the CLI tool, you need to provide both the rootpath as a -r and structure as -s flags but the -m is optional if you are using this tool inside go workspace.
 Here's the basic usage:

     ```bash
-    gostrapper -p /path/to/your/project -s /path/to/structure.txt
+    gostrapper -p /path/to/your/project -s /path/to/structure.txt -m project/gomodule/path

 ## Example Structure File